reonic logo

 The ECO4 Application and Approval Process

 The ECO4 application process differs significantly from conventional installation projects, involving multiple stakeholders and mandatory approval stages before work can commence.
-Unlike direct customer relationships where installers quote and proceed independently, ECO4 projects require coordination with energy suppliers, Ofgem (the regulator), and TrustMark-registered businesses throughout the project lifecycle.
+Unlike direct customer relationships where installers quote and proceed independently, ECO4 projects require coordination with:

-The process typically begins with household identification and eligibility verification.
-Managing agents, local authorities, or installers themselves may conduct initial outreach to identify potentially eligible households.
-Once a household expresses interest, their eligibility must be confirmed against benefit databases or through the ECO Flex route with local authority declaration.
-This verification stage requires careful documentation, including proof of benefits, property ownership or tenancy agreements, and EPC certificates.
+Managing agents, local authorities, or installers themselves may conduct initial outreach to identify eligible households.
+Once interest is expressed, eligibility must be confirmed against benefit databases or through the ECO Flex route with local authority declaration.
+Required documentation includes:

-The completed survey and proposed measures are then submitted to the obligated energy supplier for approval.
-Suppliers evaluate projects against scheme rules, cost-effectiveness requirements, and their own programme criteria.
-This approval stage can take several weeks, requiring patience and clear communication with all parties.
-Installers should build realistic timelines into their planning that accommodate these approval periods without creating customer expectation mismatches.
+Completed surveys and proposed measures are submitted to the obligated energy supplier for approval.
+Suppliers evaluate projects against scheme rules, cost-effectiveness, and their own program criteria.
+Approval can take several weeks, requiring clear communication to avoid customer frustration.

 Technical Requirements and Measure Specifications